-Ideally, these should: (i) be user-friendly, i.e., they should not only enable the user to easily access and upload data, but also to "play" with them to address issues of user interest, even several years after the data were generated; (ii) apply clear and flexible, but unbreakable, rules of data protection; (iii) use simple and flexible formats that, as much as possible, match the expectations of expert data producers and are sufficiently clear for less expert data users; (iv) apply clear and strict data quality criteria, while also being able to self-search for new data through established ontologies; (v) eventually connect directly with the software that analyses the data, to by-pass the need for humans to upload and retrieve data, so as to solve the chronical problem of filling the database with data.
+Ideally, these should:

+- be user-friendly, i.e., they should not only enable the user to easily access and upload data, but also to "play" with them to address issues of user interest, even several years after the data were generated; - 2. apply clear and flexible, but unbreakable, rules of data protection; - use simple and flexible formats that, as much as possible, match the expectations of expert data producers and are sufficiently clear for less expert data users; - 4. apply clear and strict data quality criteria, while also being able to selfsearch for new data through established ontologies; - 5. eventually connect directly with the software that analyses the data, to by-pass the need for humans to upload and retrieve data, so as to solve the chronical problem of filling the database with data.

-3.5.2 Nuclear Materials FAIR Databases
+2 Nuclear Materials FAIR Databases

 For data-driven modelling to be applicable, not only the quantity, but also the quality and consistency of the data are crucial.
 Machine learning methods can find the logic in a set of data only if these have been generated and collected in such a way that such logic exists.
 Thus they must have been all produced by applying consistent procedures.
 This is generally broadly guaranteed in the case of standardised mechanical or corrosion property tests or data coming from sensors that all work and have been calibrated in the same way.
 Not necessarily so when microstructural characterization or modelling data are considered.
-In these cases, inconsistencies between data may be originated by the different features, limitations and possibilities offered by apparently similar types of instruments or techniques used to produce them, as well as by different operator-dependent procedures or choices of measurement conditions, or as a consequence of different laboratories, therefore, too often cannot be merged [224].
+In these cases, inconsistencies between data may be originated by the different features, limitations and possibilities offered by apparently similar types of instruments or techniques used to produce them, as well as by different operator-dependent procedures or choices of measurement conditions, or as a consequence of different parameters and assumptions that may be used for raw data analysis.
+Data from different laboratories, therefore, too often cannot be merged [224].
 Data of qualitative nature, e.g., micrographs, also pose problems of juxtaposition.